KonradJanica/openctn-demo/README.md

 npm run generate
 ```

+## Running

 The generated ES2015 files will be placed in the `public` directory.

-Open ./public/index.html with your browser.
+To run, point your browser to `./public/index.html`.

+## Demo

 [![Demo](https://img.youtube.com/vi/zuXCogT6Q9Q/maxresdefault.jpg)](https://youtu.be/zuXCogT6Q9Q)